Dynamic Network Control for Confidential Multi-hop Communications: Numerical Results

-In Fig. \ref{fig:alpha_rate}-\ref{fig:alpha_utility}, we investigate the performance of dynamic control algorithm presented in Section \ref{sec:wo_delay_const}.
-For the network depicted in Fig. \ref{fig:independent_set}, we numerically obtain the optimal encoding rates $\alpha_s^*$ for source $s$, resulting in maximum long-term total utility.
-Specifically, we obtain $\alpha_1^* = 0.435$ and $\alpha_2^* = 0.455$ which corresponds to long-term average arrival rates $x_1^* = 1.52$ and $x_2^* = 1.34$, respectively.
+In Fig. \ref{fig:alpha_rate}-\ref{fig:alpha_utility}, we investigate the performance of Control Algorithm 1, when all intermediate nodes are considered as eavesdroppers, i.e., $\{1,2,3,4\} \in E$.
+For the network depicted in Fig. \ref{fig:independent_set}, we numerically obtain the encoding rate, $\alpha_s^*$, resulting in the maximum long-term total utility for source $s$.
+For the above set of values, we obtain $\alpha_1^* = 0.55$ and $\alpha_2^* = 0.509$, which corresponds to optimal long-term average arrival rates $x_1^* = 1.8$ and $x_2^* = 1.85$, respectively.
 In the experiments, we fix $\alpha_2 = \alpha_2^*$ and vary the value of $\alpha_1$ to analyze the effect of $\alpha_s$ on the confidential data rates and total utility.
-From Fig. \ref{fig:alpha_rate}, we first notice that, long-term confidential data rate of source $s_1$ increases with increasing $\alpha_1$, since source $s_1$ sends more confidential information for each encoded message.
+From Fig.~\ref{fig:alpha_rate}, we first notice that, long-term confidential data rate of source $s_1$ increases with increasing $\alpha_1$, since source $s_1$ sends a larger amount of confidential information for each encoded message.
 It is interesting to note that long-term confidential data rate of source $s_2$ increases initially with increasing $\alpha_1$.
-This is because for low $\alpha_1$ values, in order to satisfy fairness between sources, source $s_1$ admits more packets to its queue (e.g., $x_1 = 1.71$, when $\alpha_1 = 0.1$), and hence its queue size becomes higher.
-As a result, scheduling decisions are given according to emphasis of the stability of source $s_1$'s queue, and thus the long-term arrival rate of source $s_2$ is lower when $\alpha_1$ is smaller (e.g., $x_2 = 1.18$ when $\alpha_1 = 0.1$).
-However, when $\alpha_1$ is high, the emphasis on the scheduling decisions is to satisfy the perfect secrecy, and source $s_1$ should divide its transmission over the paths more equally at the expense of lower long-term arrival rates, $x_1$ and $x_2$.
+This is because, for low $\alpha_1$ values, in order to provide fairness between the sources, source $s_1$ admits more packets to its queue (e.g., $x_1 = 1.96$, when $\alpha_1 = 0.3$), increasing its queue size.
+As a result, scheduling decisions are dictated by the stability constraint of source $s_1$'s queue, and thus, the long-term arrival rate of source $s_2$ is lower when $\alpha_1$ is smaller (e.g., $x_2 = 1.78$ when $\alpha_1 = 0.3$).
+However, when $\alpha_1$ is high, satisfying the perfect secrecy dominates the scheduling decisions, and source $s_1$ divides its transmission over the paths more equally at the expense of lower long-term arrival rates, $x_1$ and $x_2$.
 Fig. \ref{fig:alpha_utility} depicts the relationship between $\alpha_1$ and the long-term total utility.
 As expected, the total utility increases with increasing $\alpha_1$ until $\alpha_1 = \alpha_1^*$.
 As $\alpha_1$ increases, there is a gain due to incorporating more confidential information into each encoded message of source $s_1$.
-However, when $\alpha_1$ is high, long-term arrival rates of both sources decrease as indicated previously.
+However, when $\alpha_1$ is high, long-term arrival rates of both sources decrease as discussed previously.
 Thus, when $\alpha_1 > \alpha_1^*$, the loss due to decrease in $x_1$ and $x_2$ dominates the gain due to increasing $\alpha_1$.